 Identify impulse purchases

 Let’s be real – the 30-day rule can’t be used for every purchase you make.
-Necessities, such as your groceries, rent, and car insurance, won’t work in conjunction with the rule.
+Necessities, such as your groceries, rent, tenant insurance and even your car insurance, won’t work in conjunction with the rule.
 And even after determining all your wants, it’s probably not the best idea to wait 30 days before dining out or going to see a movie.

 Therefore, it's important to identify when you really should and shouldn't use the 30-day rule.
 Typically, the rule is best used for purchases that can wait and haven't been planned for ahead of time (e.g. clothes, shoes, home decor).
 For instance, if you catch yourself browsing the internet for sales or window shopping at the mall, this could be a good time to mark your calendar and come back the following month, instead.